onekin/DeceptionAnalyser/README.md

 #### Configure API key

 The next step is to configure your OpenAI's or Anthropic's API key to connect the extension with the LLM models.
-First, you have to access the options panel
+First, you have to access the options panel.

 <img width="489" height="544" alt="Screenshot 2025-07-18 at 11 06 05" src="https://github.com/user-attachments/assets/dd726c5c-617e-4666-9b1a-ed2ab3c9373a" />

-Once you access the Options menu, you can provide and "Save" the API key
+Once you access the Options menu, you can provide and "Save" the API key.

 <img width="1341" height="876" alt="Screenshot 2025-07-18 at 11 07 46" src="https://github.com/user-attachments/assets/fa851fa4-4edc-48c1-b280-256a6ee96a46" />